Giving to charitable causes goes far beyond writing a cheque.

 Philanthropy has traditionally encompassed private initiatives for the public good.
 Recently, this definition has started to evolve.
 “Rather than the term philanthropy, we like to use the term ‘social capital’ because it encompasses a broader vision of what philanthropy is and what it could be in the future,” explains Dr. Paula Murphy Ives, managing director, Social Capital and Impact, Enterprise Strategic Client Group at RBC Wealth Management in Canada.

-Murphy Ives explains the idea that social capital can go beyond writing a cheque.
-“It’s about thinking long-term and being more strategic about how as an individual – or families and communities – think about impact and the kind of world they want to build.”
-She says it could be working together or within a new family foundation or social enterprise to benefit society.
-Murphy Ives stresses the importance of having a lasting vision and centering it on the legacy one might want to create to make the world a better place.
+Murphy Ives says social capital can go beyond writing a cheque.
+“It’s about thinking long-term and being more strategic about how individuals – or families and communities – consider their impact and the kind of world they want to build.”
+She explains this could look like working within a new family foundation or social enterprise to benefit society.
+She also stresses the importance of having a lasting vision and centering it on the legacy one might want to create to make the world a better place.

-The rise of the next generation of HNWIs also played a part in contributing to the surge in philanthropic activity.
+The rise of the next generation of high-net-worth individuals has played a part in contributing to the recent surge in philanthropic activity.

-“The second generation of HNWIs in Asia are increasingly engaged in different formats of giving,” adds Vivian Kiang, managing director and head of Wealth Planning and Fiduciary Services at RBC Wealth Management in Asia.
-Part of this generation also belongs to the broad network of Asia’s global families.
-They may have crossed borders for education, employment or property acquisition.
+“The second generation of high-net-worth individuals in Asia are increasingly engaged in different formats of giving,” adds Vivian Kiang, managing director and head of Wealth Planning and Fiduciary Services at RBC Wealth Management in Asia.
+Part of this group also belongs to the broad network of Asia’s global families.
+They may have crossed borders to study, for employment opportunities or for property acquisition.
 As most of this generation is educated abroad, they’re more exposed to western values and increasingly aware of global issues.
-“They have that knowledge and they do not want to blindly donate,” she explains.
-This generation is now approaching investment in a new light, seeing it as a way to create a lasting, positive impact.
+“They have that knowledge and they do not want to blindly donate,” Kiang explains.
+They are now approaching investment with a new perspective, seeing it as a purposeful way to get involved and create a lasting, positive impact.

-Networking also plays an important role in Asia’s philanthropy landscape by sparking conversations.
+Networking also plays an important role in Asia’s philanthropy landscape.
 “For the second generation, they have the social circle, they have their friends and they have the network,” says Kiang.
 “They are very outspoken about donations and if they keep talking about it, they will impact other people to make a difference.
 And I think we are starting to see that kind of ripple effect in Asia.”

-When it comes to giving back to the community, Murphy Ives sees many different strategies to do so.
-These can range from supporting a charitable cause, which doesn’t take much time or effort, to setting up a long-term fund with the potential to grow many decades into the future.
+Murphy Ives notes there are several strategies individuals can deploy to give back to the community.
+These can range from supporting a charitable cause, whether monetarily or by volunteering, to setting up a long-term fund with the potential to grow many decades into the future.
 “An established fund can be used to invigorate the next generation,” she adds, “and spur them to take up the baton to run a social enterprise that can help to further those causes that were identified.”

-Murphy Ives invites families or groups to sit down together and think about their individual and collective passions for social change, what’s missing and what needs to build on that.
+Murphy Ives invites families or groups to sit down together and think about their individual and collective passions for social change, what’s missing and what steps can be taken to take further action.

-Kiang also thinks having a common purpose can bring a family closer together.
-“Every family is structured in a different way but adding a donation-giving project within the family to manage together will pull everyone together for one good cause.”
+Kiang thinks having a common purpose can bring a family closer together.
+“Every family is structured in a different way but adding a donation-giving project to manage will pull everyone together for one good cause.”

 The material herein is for informational purposes only and is not directed at, nor intended for distribution to or use by, any person or entity in any country where such distribution or use would be contrary to law or regulation or which would subject Royal Bank of Canada or its subsidiaries or constituent business units (including RBC Wealth Management) to any licensing or registration requirement within such country.